 Our trek starts at Baggi which is only a short ride from Mandi.

 The first kilometre of the trek is relatively flat, brimming with humongous boulders and progresses in a gradually ascending slope.
 Eventually, you’re going to enter the beauty of dense forests full of Rhododendron.
 Keep your eyes open to observe the different birds you could spot around the trail and for the settlements that reflect the lesser-known Himachali culture.
 Along the trail, you can find picturesque spots that showcase the Dhauadhar range.

-Wake up to the warming sun, chirping birds and calm winds on your final day at Parashar Lake.
-Take a long walk around the lake, loiter about until a hot breakfast is served.
+Wake up to the warming sun, chirping birds, and calm winds on your final day at Parashar Lake.
+Take a long walk around the lake, and loiter about until a hot breakfast is served.

 Trek downhill for 3 hours, back to Baggi from where we will return to Delhi.
 Reach Delhi by late evening after having had a weekend to remember.